Surgical Nursing - Nursing Times Awards

 - Clinical effectiveness: data demonstrating how this initiative drives clinical enhancements

 - Leadership: evidence of entrants championing their innovation in their organisation or more widely

 - Adaptability: ideas that could be adapted for use elsewhere in entrants’ organisations or other organisations

 - Sustainability: initiatives that can be embedded within organisations to operate without the input of the people who developed them

-If you are shortlisted for this award, you will be invited to attend our offices in London to present to the judges with one or two of your team members.
-Please ensure you are available on Monday 14 September to present to the judges.
+If you are shortlisted for this award, and with coronavirus conditions permitting, you will be invited to attend our Covid-19 secure offices to present to the judges on Monday 13 September 2021.
+The shortlist will be informed if there are any changes to the final judging process.